Florida Home Repair Grants 2026: SHIP, MSFH & Roof Help

 USDA Section 504Very-low-income rural homeownersRemove health and safety hazards, essential repairsSeniors 62+ may qualify for grants; loans may be available for broader repairs

-Local City ProgramsCity-specific help (code violations, urgent rehab)Roofing, electrical work, essential rehab supportFunding and rules vary by city and backlog
+Local City ProgramsCity-specific help, code violations, urgent rehab, and mobile home repair grants Florida checks where local rules allowRoofing, electrical work, essential rehab supportFunding and rules vary by city and backlog

 Key takeaway: In Florida, the strongest match is usually the one that aligns with (1) your county, (2) your income tier, and (3) the exact repair type you need most, especially roofing, electrical hazards, HVAC, or wind mitigation upgrades.